 Come on, that's a bit much.

-It's the it's the way they do it.
+It's the way they do it.

-It's like I don't mind holding hands on air.
+I don't mind holding hands on air.

 It's the rejection.

-The rejection that bothers you so much.
+The rejection that bothers you so much?

-He's getting, you know, rejected stuffed.
+He's getting, you know, rejected.

 Well, that's the other thing.

-Well, what do you guys think about us?
+What do you guys think about us?

 Should we hold hands on air?